 Marc Gasol recorded 16 points and 14 rebounds, Conley poured in 20 points and Zach Randolph finished with 14 points and 15 boards for Memphis, which hosted its first conference final and had won 19 of its previous 20 home tilts dating back to the regular season.

 Quincy Pondexter had 15 points off the pine in defeat.

 Neither squad led by more than two during the final eight minutes of regulation.

-Ginobili, who had seven points in the fourth, drove in for a layup to get San Antonio within one and then gave his team the lead, 86-85, after converting two clutch free throws with 54.5 ticks to play in the stanza.
+Ginobili, who had seven points in the fourth, drove in for a layup to get San Antonio within one and then gave his team the lead, 86-85, after converting two clutch free throws with 54.5 ticks to play in the fourth.

 Tony Allen answered by splitting a pair at the other end.
 Ginobili then missed a 3-pointer with 20.9 seconds left before Conley's runner at the horn was off the mark.